 Introduction

 The conclusion of a game session derives from a series of decisions and actions made throughout the game.
 In many situations, analyzing and understanding the events, mistakes, and flows of a concrete gameplay experience may be useful for understanding the achieved results.
 A game flow analysis may also be fundamental for detecting symptoms of problems that occurred due to wrong decision-making or even bad gameplay design.
-Without this type of analysis, it would be required to play the game again and make same decisions to intuitively guess which ones were responsible for generating the problem.
-However, depending on the game dynamics and its complexity, reproducing the same state can be unviable, making it difficult to replay and identify, in a trial and error approach, the source of the problem.
+Without this type of analysis, it would be required to play the game again and make same decisions to intuitively guess which ones were responsible for generating the problem depending on the game dynamics and its complexity, reproducing the same state can be unviable, making it difficult to replay and identify, in a trial and error approach, the source of the problem.
 In addition, examining the game flow allows the identification of good and bad attitudes made by the player.
 This knowledge can be used in future game sessions to avoid making the same mistakes or even to adjust gameplay features.

-The analysis process for detecting gameplay issues is done in an artisanal way by using a popular approach to test games: beta testing [1].
+The analysis process for detecting gameplay issues is done nowadays in an artisanal way by using a popular beta testing [1] approach.
 The beta test phase is an indispensable source of data for the developers about technical issues or bugs found in the game.
 Normally, beta testers are volunteers who were recruited to play the game in an early, pre-release, build of the game where they can provide information about technical issues and provide feedback about the gameplay mechanics.
 Thus, beta testing is a crucial part of the development to identify important issues in the game.
 However, developers have little control over the beta testers’ gameplay experience or the environment due to the fact that they can play at home.

-The goal of this paper is to improve the game designer’s understanding of the game flow, providing insights on how the story progressed and influences in the outcome.
+The goal of this paper is to improve the game designer’s understanding of the game flow, providing insights on how the gameplay progressed and influences in the outcome.
 In order to improve understanding, we provide the means to analyze the game flow by using provenance.
 The provenance analysis is done by processing the collected gameplay data and generating a provenance graph, which relate the actions and events that occurred during the game session.
 This provenance graph allows the user to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
-This analysis could be used in conjunction with the beta testing in order to aid in the identification of gameplay or technical issues.
-Thus, allowing the designer to analyze the tester’s feedback report and the gameplay data from the game session.
+This analysis could be used in conjunction with the beta testing in order to aid in the identification of gameplay or technical issues, allowing the designer to analyze the tester’s feedback report and the gameplay data from the game session.

 In our previous work [2], we introduced the usage of digital provenance [3] in games.
 The main goal of the previous work was to propose a framework that collects information during a game session and maps it to provenance terms, providing the means for a post-game analysis.
 This was the first time that the provenance concept and formalization was used in the representation of game flow.
 The present paper is based on the conceptual framework definition introduced in the previous paper.
 However, while in the previous work we introduced the provenance gathering, this work introduces the provenance graph construction to be used during analysis.
-Even though the example of usage for provenance used in this paper is over a serious game, we believe that the concepts discussed in this paper are applicable to other kinds of games and useful to support advanced analysis, such as gameplay design and balancing, data mining, and even for storytelling.
+Even though the example of usage for provenance used in this paper is over a serious game, we believe that the concepts discussed in this paper are applicable to any kinds of games and useful to support advanced analysis, such as gameplay design and balancing, data mining, and even for storytelling.